-ASC 740 also clarifies the accounting for uncertainty in income taxes recognized in an enterprise's financial statements and prescribes a recognition threshold and measurement process for financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
+ASC 740 also clarifies the accounting for uncertainty in income taxes recognized in an enterprise's unaudited condensed financial statements and prescribes a recognition threshold and measurement process for financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
 For those benefits to be recognized, a tax position must be more-likely-than-not to be sustained upon examination by taxing authorities.
 ASC 740 also provides guidance on derecognition, classification, interest and penalties, accounting in interim period, disclosure and transition.

 The Company recognizes accrued interest and penalties related to unrecognized tax benefits as income tax expense.
-There were no unrecognized tax benefits and no amounts accrued for interest and penalties as of December 31, 2021 and 2020.
+There were no unrecognized tax benefits and no amounts accrued for interest and penalties as of March 31, 2023 and December 31, 2022.
 The Company is currently not aware of any issues under review that could result in significant payments, accruals or material deviation from its position.

 There is currently no taxation imposed on income by the Government of the Cayman Islands.
 In accordance with Cayman federal income tax regulations, income taxes are not levied on the Company.
-Consequently, income taxes are not reflected in the Company's financial statements.
+Consequently, income taxes are not reflected in the Company's interim condensed financial statements.
 The Company's management does not expect the total amount of unrecognized tax benefits will materially change over the next twelve months.